devonartis/aws-ml-detection-workshop/docs/index.md

 ## Initial setup

 ### Prerequisites
 - You do not need an AWS account for this workshop.
 You will be using the AWS Jam Platform to access a temporary AWS account to run the lab.
+ - After the workshop, you can deploy the CloudFormation template, located in the GitHub repository, into your own AWS account if you'd like to explore the workshop exercises further!
 - Modern, graphical web browser - sorry Lynx users :)

 **Before getting started, you will need to setup an account on the AWS Jam Platform.**